callstats-io/node-csio-logger/README.md

 ```

 - The level of a logger defines the minimum priority of the messages that will be written to the output file.
-For example, if a logger is set to level "info" than all `logger.debug(message)` call will not generate log output.
+For example, if a logger is set to level "info" then all `logger.debug(message)` call will not generate log output.

 ```
   DEBUG   : logger.debug